wdolek/w4k-aspnetcore-correlator/docs/registration.md

 Note that only one component can be registered.
 Any attempt to register another implementation of same interface will end up with exception.

+### Correlation value validator

-Optionally, you can register correlation validator:
+Optionally, you can register correlation validator like this (by default, no validator is registered):

 ```
-builder.WithValidator(new CorrelationValueLengthValidator(128));
+builder.WithValidator(new CorrelationValueLengthValidator(64));
 ```

+`ICorrelationValidator` is registered as singleton.